 - Professional plan: costs $49 per user per month, billed annually.

 - Business plan: costs $119 per user per month, billed annually.

 ClickUp is an increasingly popular tool for project management, collaboration, and customer relationship management.
 It is a solid choice if you're looking for one of those all-in-one CRMs—the kind where you buy one software for your entire business and that's it.

 - Integrations: Google Drive, GitHub, Bitbucket, Cloud, and more

 - Supported platforms: iOS, Android, Windows, Mac, Linux, etc

 - ClickUp includes capabilities for practically all business functions, including sales, marketing, and human resources, so fewer startups will need to invest in additional apps.

 - In comparison to other CRM platforms, ClickUp enables users to see and organize client accounts using lists, kanban boards, and tables.

-- Users can quickly visualize data and monitor KPIs; create a customized dashboard with all the information you require by using one of the tool's 50+ widgets.
+- Users can quickly visualize data and monitor KPIs; create a customized, visual dashboard with all the information you require by using one of the tool's 50+ widgets.

 - Users can integrate ClickUp with many well-known applications, such as Gmail, LinkedIn, DropBox, Slack, and Zoom (Note that some of these integrations require Zapier).